LaughingLeader-DOS2-Mods/LeaderLib/README.md

 =======
 LeaderLib is a library mod used to provide common code to other mods.

-# Features
+# Main Features

 ## Mod Support
 LeaderLib is, at its core, a way for mods to work together.
 It provides:

-* A way to register and detect what mods are running.
+#### Mod Menu
-* A centralized "Mod Settings" menu for other mods to register their menus to.
-No longer is there a need for every mod to provide a separate settings book.
+LeaderLib includes a centralized "**Mod Menu**" for other mods to register dialog menus to.
+No longer is there a need for every individual mod to provide a separate settings book.
-* Helpers, such as logging commands, and a way to sort strings alphanumerically.
-* A way to send general events, with no specific target in mind.

-### Dependency-Free Integration
+#### Dependency-Free Integration
-* Mods can add LeaderLib support with no dependencies required, thanks to LeaderLib's ModAPI system.
+Mods can add LeaderLib support with no dependencies required, thanks to LeaderLib's ModAPI system.
+Additional freatures include:
+* A way to see what mods were registered with LeaderLib.
+* A way to see what mods are currently active (provided they register in a way LeaderLib recognizes them).
+This lets mods work together without requiring a strict dependency.

 ## Treasure & Trader System
 LeaderLib features a script-based treasure and trader system, which can be used to spawn both treasure and loot dynamically, with a multitude of customization:

-* Requirements (party level or flag) can be created and set for specific treasure and trader spawning, preventing them from spawning until a requirement is met.
+* Requirements (party level, flag, or region) can be created and set for specific treasure and trader spawning, preventing them from spawning until a requirement is met.
+	* Flag requirements can be object or global flags, and can be set to true or false (if the flag is set or not set).
-* Events for when traders spawn, or treasure generates.
+* Events for when traders spawn and treasure generates.
+* A queue system for spawning, making spawning large amounts of objects less taxing on the game.
+The queue also has a timeout system in place, for when something goes wrong.

 ### Treasure-Specific
 * Various generation types to specify *when* treasure can generate.
-* Item templates, item stats, or treasure tables can be registered to specific "Treasure IDs".
+* Item templates, item stats, and treasure tables can be registered to specific "Treasure IDs".
-* Delta mods and runes (with optional randomization), can be assigned to treasure + item entries.
+* Delta mods and runes (with optional randomization), can be assigned to item entries.
+* Item levels can be configured to a specific character level, a range of levels (i.e. 5-13, 4-7), or the party's level.
+* Both traders and containers can be set to "generate endlessly" (i.e. every time the chest is opened, or the trader is talked to), provided the treasure requirements are met.

 ### Trader-Specific
 * Support for global characters or characters that need to be spawned first.
 * Starting gold for traders on specific levels.
-* Dialog for traders on specific levels, with an optional requirement.
+* Multiple dialogs for traders on specific levels (optional), with optional requirements.
 * Positions on specific levels can be assigned via coordinates, triggers, or objects (i.e. teleporting to a specific chair, or a character).
 * Seats can be assigned to traders, so they'll sit after spawning.
+* Traders can be set to generate treasure when dialog starts (rather than during trade generation by default).

-## "Retired Commander" Trader
+## Retired Trader
 LeaderLib adds a new trader to the main campaign that persists through every act.
 He exists as a central trader for mod-specific items added by all my mods.
+He also provides the "Mod Menu" book.

+# Additional Features

+### Mod Detection
+* Active, registered mods can be queried, with a "Mod Found" and "Mod Not Found" event specified.

+### Arrays and Dictionaries
+Index-based databases are useful for iterating through entries in a specific order.
+LeaderLib adds its own implemention of index-based databases through string-based arrays (array ID, index, string value) and dictionarys (array ID, index, string key, string value).

+These databases also come with self-managing lengths (the amount of entries in the arrays), iterators (DB_LLLIB_Array_Iterator(_ArrayID, _Index)) for iterating through the arrays in order, and set of helper-functions:

+* LLLIB_Array_GetFirstEntry
+	* Returns the entry with the smallest index in the array.
+* LLLIB_Array_Pop
+	* "Pops" the top entry in an array (index 0), shift all other entries up, and returns the entry.
+Used by the queue system to process entries one-by-one, in order.

+### Create Item by Stat
+* Items can be generated by stats, separately from the main generation queue, and equipped immediately.

+### Event Flow System
+When you want a specific set of events to take place in order, the Event Flow system is ideal.
+It consists of:

+* A "stack" which contains the default wait time between events, the default timeout time, and the event to send when the stack is complete.
+* An array of entries, which contain a "start" event to send out, and a "completion" event to listen for.
+When a stack entry is chosen, it sends out the start event and waits for the complete event before moving to the next entry in the stack.
+* A timeout timer that prevents the stack from getting stuck if a completion event never fires.

+Stacks may also have a customizable wait times for specific completion events, i.e., if you want the general wait time to be 50ms, but want the wait time between "Event A Completed" and "Event B Start" to be 500ms.

+### Queue System
+For when you want to process databases entries in a specific order, one by one, with a timeout timer making sure nothing gets stuck.

+Queues are configured the follow way:
+* Tick time to configure the time between each entry being processed.
+* Timeout time to configure how long to wait before triggering the timeout event and moving on.
+* "Process Entry" event is called when dealing with each queue entry.
+* "Process Complete" event tells the queue to continue.
+* "Process Timed Out" event to react when an entry times out.
+* "Queue Complete" when the queue is done processing entries, this event is sent out and the queue is cleaned up.

+### Dependency-Free Api
+Through flags, events, and databases, integration with LeaderLib can be done without actually setting it as a dependency in the editor.
+Read more on that here: [LeaderLib ModApi: Getting Started])(wiki/ModApi_GettingStarted).

 # Releases
 * [Nexus]()